Consumer and community involvement program

 An icon of three figures and a lightbulb above their heads'

-Sub-committee Chaired by Cathy Leane (Consumer)
+Sub-committee Chaired by Malavika Kadwadkar (Consumer)

 This program is led by the Consumer and Community Involvement (CCI) Sub-committee working to engage Consumer Advisor/Advocates in all WHRTN activities, a National Consumer Network and embedding co-production in all research projects.
 AHRA's National CCI Committee took part in developing the WHRTN CCI strategy and implementation plan.